ValentinPhB/jsi_front/README.md

 ## 2. General information

 Front-end for JustStreamIt website ( Project 6 AD Python-student).
 JustStreamIt allowing you to view various movie ratings in real time.
+This is a student project with no framework allowed, only CSS and Javascript.
+This project must have carousels, modals, a responsive design and interactions with an API.

 ## 3. Setup